KillahPotatoes/KP-PLM/README.md

 * Persistent settings, which will apply for the player on each server and each mission who uses this menu

 ## Languages
-Currently the mod is localized for:
+Currently the plugin is localized for:
+* Chinese Traditional
 * English
 * German
 * Portuguese